 - 20 mph Areas:

-Controlling speed limits in residential areas and near schools and hospitals can significantly decrease the seriousness of pedestrian injuries in the occurrence of an accident.
+Controlling speed limits in residential areas and near schools and hospitals can significantly decrease the severity of pedestrian injuries in the event of an accident.

 Cyclist Safety Steps: